 ♦ "Increasing the commission to the Buyer's agent sometimes helps activity?
 True or False?
 TRUE.
 Most listings offer “3.00%” to the buyer’s agent.
 Call me to discuss increasing the buyer’s agent compensation to 3.50%.
 This commonly triggers enhanced activity and showings…

 ♦ “Switching agents periodically is good.”
 True or False?
 FALSE.
 When neighbors, buyers, and agents see new Realtor signs going up on the front lawn, they believe there must be something inherently bad about the property or the situation there.
 I openly welcome periodic person-to-person consultations to ensure we are on the right track.
 I will promise you the best, most honest representation to get your house sold at the best price.

-IN SUMMARY: From a business perspective, it always makes sense to listen to the current market and price your house correct!
+IN SUMMARY: From a business perspective, it always makes sense to listen to the current market and PRICE YOUR HOUSE CORRECTLY!